 Later on, when you connect your phone to your computer, you’ll see a popup entitled “Allow USB Debugging?” on your phone.
 Check the “Always allow from this computer” box and tap OK.

-Test ADB and Install Your Phone’s Drivers (if Needed)
+Step Three: Test ADB and Install Your Phone’s Drivers (if Needed)

 Open the folder that you installed the SDK tools in and open the platform-tools folder.
 This is where the ADB program is stored.
 Hold Shift and right-click inside the folder.
 Choose “Open Command Window Here”.